OpenSWE1R/swe1r-re/Game-versions.md

+## Warning

+This information is outdated and incomplete.
+[Please use issue 61 instead](https://github.com/OpenSWE1R/openswe1r/issues/61) This article will have to be restructured in the future.

+---

 There are different versions of this game.

 | MD5 of binary / executable         | Platform  | Region         | Notes                                    |